scrapy/scrapy/docs/topics/downloader-middleware.rst

 Default: ``20``

 The maximum number of redirections that will be followed for a single request.
-After this maximum, the request returns :exc:`IgnoreRequest`.
+After this maximum, the request is ignored.

 MetaRefreshMiddleware
 ---------------------